 Both clubs had been working together in 2004 at establishing a successful Metro League.
 With some success, the Metro League became a major part of the Chicago season.
 For 2005, this was seen as the best way to grow the game, playing solely in MAAFL games was not terribly inviting to the much needed newcomers.
 The Metro League would be used as a feeder system to the higher level MAAFL squad.

 Chicago Australian Rules Football comprises of now a Metro League and a MAAFL Representative team under an umbrella organization, the Chicago Australian Football Association.
 The Metro League is where our recruits can learn the game and be involved without the pressure of the MAAFL competition.
 It enables players who cannot travel to play footy in Chicago.
 It is an inclusive initiative designed to allow everyone to learn and play Aussie Rules.
 The C.A.F.A.
 Metro League has received fantastic support from QAFL clubs Southport and Labrador.
-So much so that Labrador is sending over a player to help with the formation of the Metro system.
 As part of this, the C.A.F.A. and the QAFL have developed a player exchange with one of our young American players making the trip to Queensland this season.
 The QAFL appreciates how hard it is to promote a sport in an unfamiliar area and have been amazing with their assistance.

 Between the MAAFL and the Metro League, the C.A.F.A. has plenty of footy for all.
 With support like this, a lot of hard work and a solid plan in place, we feel the development, survival and growth of Aussie Rules in Chicago is a sure thing.